fudanroilab/fudanroilab.github.io/_posts/paper/2019-12-08-Learning Camera-Invariant Representation for Person Re-identification.md

 layout: post  #  Do not change this
 date:   2019-12-08 11:59:59 +0800  # paper pub data, only change year and month according to this format
 author: Shizheng Qin, Kangzheng Gu, Lecheng Wang, Lizhe Qi, Wenqiang Zhang  # authors information
-venue:  International Conference on Artificial Neural Networks Munich (ICANN 2019)  # Where it be, ICCV and CVPR remove IEEE Conference on,
+venue:  International Conference on Artificial Neural Networks Munich (ICANN 2019) (CCF C) # Where it be, ICCV and CVPR remove IEEE Conference on,
 year:   2019  # paper year, number
 month:  September  # paper month, full name
 projectPage: None  # If has project page, link here, otherwise None